koihin/diceandgames/content/post/rtz-special-rules.md

 In addition when Rallying, if 2 [BLOC] are rolled, Stunned is removed as well, before the first Action of the unit.

 If a unit is still Suppressed or Pinned after rallying, the first Action must be a Nothing Action.
-In addition, if a Unit is Pinned, it cannot Attack (but can retaliate in Close Combat) or attempt a Reactive Attack, and it loses any ability that grants them a third Action.
+In addition, if a Unit is Pinned, it cannot attempt a Reactive Attack, and it loses any ability that grants them a third Action.

 All units can attempt to Rally as a Special Action.